virtualslidetools/vmslideconv/README.txt

 #-------------------------------------------------------------------------
 # First install Visual Studio 2019 or later with git and cmake
 # Then install vcpkg if you have not already

+# Replace directory 'c:\src' in all the following lines with whatever
+# directory you use for your root source directory on Windows
+mkdir c:\src
+cd c:\src
+c:
 git clone https://github.com/Microsoft/vcpkg.git
 set VCPKG_DEFAULT_TRIPLET=x64-windows
 .\vcpkg\bootstrap-vcpkg.bat